 - 1 cup honey

 Pour vinegar into a small sauce; sprinkle gelatin over the vinegar.
 Let stand until gelatin softens, about 10 minutes.
 Stir over medium heat until the gelatin dissolves, and the mixture is hot (do not bring to a simmer).
 Remove from heat.
 Stir in honey.
-Using a jelly canning funnel, pour the mixture into 3 to 4 small jars.
+Using a jelly canning funnel, pour the mixture into approximately to 4-4oz. jars.
 Chill until gelatin sets, about 8 hours.
 Cover and keep chilled for up to a week.
 Serve with bread & butter or as a condiment on a cheese board.

 Notes: This Raspberry Balsamic Jelly recipe is very straightforward.
 If you prefer, you may substitute 3 teaspoons of another flavor such as strawberry, or an unflavored gelatin for a plain balsamic jelly.